lwa-project/ovro_data_recorder/docs/source/visibilities.rst

       the auto-correlation spectra.
     * baselines - A URL-safe Base64 encoded PNG image
       of the visibility amplitude as a function of `(u,v)` radial distance.
+    * image - A URL-safe Base64 encoded PNG all-sky image generated from the lowest 100 kHz of the band.
+Images made using the beamformer calibration tables are labeled as "Cal".

   * /mon/drv[sf]#/statistics